IgniteUI/igniteui-docfx/en/components/date_picker.md

 You can see what the custom label will look like in the multi view mode sample found in next section.

+> [!NOTE]
+> Currently the `label` and `labelVisibility` properties are in the process of being deprecated.
+During this period if `labelVisibility` is set to `false` and a custom label is not provided then a default label `Date` will be set.

 #### Multi View mode
 The multiview date picker supports both the `dropdown` and the `dialog` modes.